aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 === Complex Sentences

-A complex sentence creates a relation of dependence between two simple sentences, in the example: "the cat failed to obtain food, because she didn't meow loud enough" the two simple sentences cannot be swapped around without changing the logical meaning of the statement.
+A complex sentence creates a relation of dependence between two simple sentences, in the example: "the cat failed to obtain food, because she did not meow loud enough" the two simple sentences cannot be swapped around without changing the logical meaning of the statement.
 The word "because" is a subordinating conjunction, and in this example it serves to highlight a cause-and-effect relationship between two actions of the cat (meowing loud and obtaining food).

-But cause-and-effect relationships aren't the only kind of relationships that can be expressed by a complex sentence; take the example: "the man is a bachelor, because he isn't married", the linguistic structure is similar but the idea is a little different: this is an example of what is known in philosophy as "analytic" or "a priori" knowledge, it isn't knowledge of the laws (observable regularities) that govern the world, but rather of the meanings of the word "bachelor" and of the word "married" and the necessary (and somewhat trivial) relationship between them.
+But cause-and-effect relationships are not the only kind of relationships that can be expressed by a complex sentence; take the example: "the man is a bachelor, because he is not married", the linguistic structure is similar but the idea is a little different: this is an example of what is known in philosophy as "analytic" or "a priori" knowledge, it is not knowledge of the laws (observable regularities) that govern the world, but rather of the meanings of the word "bachelor" and of the word "married" and the necessary (and somewhat trivial) relationship between them.

 === Simple Sentences in Deixiscript